Skip to main content

 Learn what basic Python operators are and how to use them: arithmetic, comparison, logical, and assignment operators, with simple examples.

-If variables are names, logical operators are decision verbs.
+If variables are nouns, operators are the verbs of code.
 Without them, you couldn't create a login system, a search engine, or a price filter.

 Arithmetic Operators